 Today, there’s no comprehensive solution available on the market, and many of the mitigations proposed are specific to certain model architectures and do not generalize well.
 For example, one way to mitigate against attackers who try to tamper with input data is to only provide predictions for authenticated and certified data, which could be accomplished by creating a tag that certifies the originality of the data in question.

-While security for machine learning models is a nascent field, it’s certainly a space to keep an eye on.
+While security for machine learning models is a nascent field, it’s certainly a space to keep an eye on, as well as to the rest of trends in cybersecurity that you can find on our blog.